wasmCloud/wasmcloud.com/docs/developer/providers/create-par.md

 A [provider archive](/docs/reference/glossary#provider-archive) (also called a _par file_) is an archive file (in unix 'tar' format) containing platform-specific executable files for a variety of CPU and OS combinations.
 A typical provider archive file contains executables for 64-bit linux, x86_64 macos, aarch64 macos, and other supported platforms.
 The par file includes a cryptographically signed JSON Web Token (JWT) that contains a set of claims attestations for the capability provider.

-A provider archive can be uploaded to, or downloaded from, OCI registries, and may be uploaded to a host via the web dashboard UI.
+A provider archive can be uploaded to, or downloaded from, OCI registries.

 Capability providers are always compiled in "release" mode.
 The `Makefile` created for your new project already has rules to compile the source code and issue the applicable `wash` commands to assemble the par file with a signed JWT.
 All you need to do is type `make`, and the par file is generated in `build/your-project.par.gz`.